 Challenge 2030 is BBE's vision is to see the makeup of bands reflect their communities, and to see Equality, Diversity and Inclusion across the whole of brass banding by 2030.

 The BBE EDI group is striving hard to realise this vision by working with bands and other organisations to facilitate change.
 Read CEO Kenny Crookston's interview with PRS.
-Hear Julie Hoggarth (EDI lead and BBE trustee) and Rosie Banham (BBE Membership Support Officer and EDI group member) talking about the group's work on the BBE show.
+Hear Julie Hoggarth (EDI lead and BBE trustee) and Rosie Banham (BBE Membership Services Manager and EDI group member) talking about the group's work on the BBE show.
 (Brass Bands Radio, 19 August 2020)

 The starting point of Challenge 2030 was a roundtable listening exercise to hear from those less well-represented in banding.
 From this, the EDI BBE group identified 3 main areas on which to focus their attention.